How Much Do Software Developers Make? Plus 5 Other Career FAQs

 2. What do software developers do?

-You probably have a mental image of software developers huddled over a computer all day, but you might be surprised by the variety of tasks they accomplish in the workplace.
+You probably have a mental image of software developers huddled over a computer all day, scouring over lines of code, but you might be surprised by the variety of tasks they accomplish in the workplace.

 “My typical duties are meeting with clients to understand what they need us to build, reviewing what we’ve built so far to see if it matches their vision for the product, talking with the delivery team about adjustments on features or priorities for the project, and of course, writing code,” says Joe Wilson, owner of custom software development company Volare Systems.

-The BLS shares that software developers have a hand in every phase of a project, from meeting with clients to determine the functionality of an app or program, to writing the code itself and performing rigorous testing.1 Check out our article, “What Does a Software Developer Do?” to learn more about the ins and outs of life as a software developer.
+Depending on the specific role they’re working in, software developers can have a hand in every phase of a project, from meeting with clients to determine the functionality of an app or program, to writing the code itself and performing rigorous testing.
+Check out our article “What Does a Software Developer Do?
+A Deep Dive into the Career” to learn more about the ins and outs of life as a software developer.

 3. Where do software developers work?

 Many different industries have a need for the specialized skills of software developers.
-The BLS reports that about one-third of software developers in both specialties work in computer systems and design related services.1 The rest find a home in industries like finance and insurance, manufacturing and software publishers.
+The BLS reports that about one-quarter of software developers in both specialties work in computer systems design and related services.1 The rest find a home in industries like finance and insurance, manufacturing and software publishers.

 Software developers should be prepared to work in a highly collaborative environment.
 “Successful software developers collaborate with the team and the client to build great software,” Wilson says.
 “I work on teams with developers, testers, project managers and system admins.”